-Brute force attacks are one of the most common WordPress attacks.
-This type of activity typically involves bots that attempt to access your site by testing random login credentials until they find a set that works.
+Brute force attacks are some of the most common WordPress attacks.
+This approach involves using bots to try random username/password combinations until they find a set that works.

 For instance, hackers might come across some of your credentials through login error messages such as The password you entered for the username ‘admin’ is incorrect: